cardano-foundation/cardano-academy/CBCA/Module 4/Module 4 Unit 2 Script Buying Storing and Transferring ADA.md

 Bob creates a ‘receiving address’ on mainnet

 Bob runs the same command as before, creating a new out-file which he ‘cats’ out to screen.
-He specifies the ‘--mainnet’ argument instead of testnet.
+He specifies the `--mainnet` argument instead of testnet.
 Like he did previously, Bob assigns the address to a variable.

 ```cmd
 cardano-cli address build \